Thinking Beyond Borders’ USA Staff

 Thinking Beyond Borders is fortunate to have a talented and committed USA staff to offer support to students, family, and the Program Leaders.
-Their tireless work helps to ensure the safety, quality, and success of TBB’s gap year programs.
+Their tireless work helps to ensure the program safety, quality, and success for TBB’s gap year students.

 All roads in Robin’s life lead to co-founding Thinking Beyond Borders.
 Born and raised near San Francisco, he discovered at an early age that youth can affect the disparities and challenges of our world.
 Robin also learned the need to truly understand a problem and oneself before proactive changes can be made.
 He sees Thinking Beyond Borders as the actualization of those lessons.

 Robin equipped himself by earning a B.A. in International Development Studies from UCLA and a Masters in Education from the Harvard Graduate School of Education.
 He has lived and worked abroad extensively, both as a student and educator.
 Robin committed eight years to public schools in Los Angeles and Boston.
 He served as a teacher, administrator, coach, and college access program administrator.